-In the latest in our series of blogs, Fields in Trust's Head of Programmes, Angela Lewis, writes during Women's Sport Week about getting more women and girls involved in sport.
+In the latest in our series of blogs, Fields in Trust's Head of Programmes, Angela Lewis, writes for International Women's Day about getting more women and girls involved in sport.

 I've always been passionate about encouraging women and girls to get involved in sport and more broadly, physical activity.
 In fact back in the dim and distant past my University dissertation was all about the reasons why women did (and did not) take part in sport.
 Funnily enough, some of the reasons given to me 30 years ago are pretty much the same as research shows to be now: lack of time, no-one to go with, fear of being judged etc. That's why initiatives such as Sport England's This Girl Can are so important to help address some of these issues.

-As this week is Women's Sport Week, it seems very appropriate to talk about Fields in Trust's new programme, in partnership with and funded by the London Marathon Charitable Trust - Active Spaces.
-Launched in May, the UK-wide programme aims to get more people active and also to protect valuable local green spaces forever.
+As today is International Women's Day, it seems very appropriate to talk about Fields in Trust's latest programme, in partnership with and funded by the London Marathon Charitable Trust - Active Spaces.
+Launched last summer, the UK-wide programme aims to get more people active and also to protect valuable local green spaces forever.

 If you haven't done any exercise for a number of years, and for women this could be because of any of the reasons outlined above, you are unlikely to think of just turning up to join the local tennis or football club.
 But your local park or green space is perhaps far less intimidating and this is one of the reasons, as part of our drive to protect green space we have designed the Active Spaces programme.
 We know from our partners and our research that a green space can become the hub of a local community and a focal point for all sorts of activity, including sport, and that the loss of green space has a negative aspect on its community.